neha9044/NLP-Project/README.md

 Project Abstract:

-This project classifies products into Low, Medium, and High price categories using NLP and machine learning.
-It extracts insights from product descriptions and applies classification algorithms to predict price ranges.
-By utilizing ML, deep learning models, and advanced language models, the project evaluates various approaches for accuracy and effectiveness.
-Text preprocessing techniques like tokenization and word embeddings convert product descriptions into numerical representations.
-Models such as Logistic Regression, SVM, Random Forest, KNN , Naive Bayes and BERT are tested to determine the most effective classification method.
-This system automates price categorization, benefiting e-commerce platforms by improving product organization, aiding marketing strategies, and enhancing consumer insights.
+This project uses machine learning and natural language processing to classify products into three price ranges: low, medium, and high.
+In order to forecast price ranges, it uses categorization algorithms and gathers information from product descriptions.
+Through machine learning, deep learning models, and sophisticated language models, the study assesses several methods for precision and efficacy.
+Product descriptions are transformed into numerical representations using text preprocessing methods like tokenization and word embeddings.
+To find the best classification technique, models including Logistic Regression, SVM, Random Forest, KNN, Naive Bayes, and BERT are tested.
+By automating pricing classification, this method helps e-commerce platforms by facilitating marketing tactics, improving user insights, and organizing products better.

 Algorithms Used: